Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The Magnetic FLC and its applications

 A simple and very straightforward application of the FLC in Eq.~(\ref{eq:FL}) is that it can be used to set constraints on the parameter space of mCPs.
-This was done in \cite{Ban:2022jgm}, where reasonably stringent bounds on the charge of mCPs, were obtained.
-Nonetheless, a major limitation on the applicability of the FLC for practical purposes lies in the smallness of the Hubble scale $H$ at the current epoch of the universe ($H_{0}$).
-However, this has not always been the case, and $H$ is expected to be much larger during the epoch of cosmological inflation, $H_{I} \gg H_{0}$.
-As the FLC is expected to apply in all epochs of the universe during which the vacuum was dS\footnote{More accurately and as pointed out in \cite{Venken:2023hfa}, the FLC should only apply in dS space where the vacuum energy is dominant, which implies that $\frac{\rho_{R}}{\rho_{V}} \geq c$, where $\rho_{R}$ is the radiation energy density and $c$ is a constant of $O(1)$.}, particularly during inflation, it reads ,
+This was done in \cite{Ban:2022jgm}, where reasonably stringent bounds on the charge of mCPs were obtained.
+Nonetheless, a major limitation on the applicability of the FLC for practical purposes, lies in the smallness of the Hubble scale $H$ at the current epoch of the universe ($H_{0}$).
+However, this has not always been the case, and $H$ is expected to have been much larger during the epoch of cosmological inflation, $H_{I} \gg H_{0}$.
+As the FLC is expected to apply during all epochs of the universe during which the vacuum was dS\footnote{More accurately, and as pointed out in \mbox{ \cite{Venken:2023hfa}} 0pt , the FLC should only apply in dS space where the vacuum energy is dominant, which implies that $\frac{\rho_{R}}{\rho_{V}} \leq c$, where $\rho_{R}$ is the radiation energy density and $c$ is a constant of $\mathcal{O}(1)$.}, particularly during inflation, it reads ,

 As we will see below, applying the FLC during inflation enables us to obtain much stronger bounds than the naive application of the FLC at the current epoch.
 To show how this is done, recall that after the end of inflation\DIFaddbegin , \DIFaddend the inflaton decays and reheats the Universe.
 We define $T_{\rm reh}$ as the temperature at the onset of radiation domination.
 Assuming \emph{instantaneous (maximally efficient) reheating}, i.e.\ that the energy density at the end of inflation is promptly converted into radiation, $\rho_{\rm end}\simeq \rho_R(T_{\rm reh})$, with $\rho_{\rm end}\simeq 3 M_P^2 H_I^2$ and $\rho_R(T)=\frac{\pi^2}{30}g_{\rm reh}T^4$, we obtain